Alexander Znamensky: Legacy

 Alexander Grigorievich Ribopier will later mark Moor-Znamensky as one of the professional Russian wrestlers of the first generation, along with athletes such as: Georg Lurikh, a former Volga hookster Ivan Zaikin, Peter Yankovsky, Zamukov, Stupin, Lukin, Snezhkin, Ivan Poddubny and "King of weights" – Muscovite Peter Krylov.

+Later life and death

 In 1917, because of a dislocation in the knee joint, Moor-Znamensky left the arena and got a job as an assistant police chief in Moscow.

 In 1928, at the age of fifty-eight, he died, retaining his excellent physical form until his death.